Lebowski89/blog/content/arrs/index.md

 ```

 Additionally, I set the auth method to external.
 Note:
-   - I protect each instance with a SSO (single-sign-on) provider (Authelia), and the built-in login is redundant
+   - I protect each instance with Authelia, making the built-in login redundant
-   - Do not do this if you're exposing your services (i.e, via reverse proxy) and you don't have a SSO provider.
+   - Do not do this if exposing services (i.e, via reverse proxy) without a SSO provider.

 ***